Jack-QoTn/iReSignTimeLock/README.md

 4. Change Build number.

-5. Set a expiration time lock.
+5. Set an expiration time lock and alert box.

 Thanks to